NicholasTanJH/QuizRUs/docs/VisionStatement.md

 # Quiz"R"Us

-> Quizzle is a video game quizzing tool that provides an engaging and fun alternative to help people study and learn.
+> Quiz"R"Us is a video game quizzing tool that provides an engaging and fun alternative to help people study and learn.

 The core of the project is a video game that focuses on allowing users to create quizzes, compete in leaderboards for quizzes, and create a reliable way to study through trivia games.
 The primary users of this project will consist of students at any level of learning, as it will provide them with a space to study, while also tracking their progress.
 The secondary users will be the educators, this will provide an environment for them to make use of competition to understand where a learner may be struggling.
 Lastly, the tertiary group of users will consist of people who wish to take any topic, and practice their knowledge of it.